Cragdoo/vninja/content/pages/christian-other.md

 twImage: "https://vninja.net/"
 ---

-This is a list of other content I've written, or contributed to over the years:
+This is a list of other technical content I've written, or contributed to over the years:

 ## Books
 * Author: [Learning Veeam® Backup & Replication for VMware vSphere](https://www.amazon.com/Learning-Veeam%C2%AE-Backup-Replication-vSphere/dp/1782174176)